apache/airflow/README.md

   there will be sometimes breaking changes that might make some, or all providers, to have minimum Airflow version specified.
-Change of that minimum supported Airflow version is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired).
+Change of that minimum supported Airflow version is a breaking change for provider, because installing the new provider might automatically upgrade Airflow (which might be undesired side effect of upgrading provider).
 * **Airflow Helm Chart**: SemVer rules apply to changes in the chart only.
 SemVer MAJOR and MINOR versions for the chart are independent from apache-airflow versions.
 We aim to keep backwards compatibility of the Helm Chart with all released Airflow 2 versions, but some new features might